peace-Van/ClimViz/README.md

 ## Citation

-If you use DeepEcoClimate or its data in your research, please cite the original data sources and this repo and/or [ClimCalc](https://github.com/peace-Van/ClimCalc/tree/main) repo.
+If you use DeepEcoClimate in your research, please cite this repo and/or [ClimCalc](https://github.com/peace-Van/ClimCalc/tree/main) repo.

 ## License